To change your logo go to the 'Page Master' under the 'Design' menu

 You can anchor in Kilfinichen Bay itself or east of the point which is maybe nearer to the shore and in fact to an old pontoon (the estate manager told me there was an unmarked rock there but I neither saw it nor hit it).
 The Kilfinichen estate is vast, extending across most of the Ardmeanach peninsular and up Ben More (all this was gradually acquired since 1965 — according to Tea with Chrissie — once using an intermediary apparently to avoid suspicion, by the landowner who I believe lived in London).

 There is a very pleasant walk around the bay along the road and then by a left fork up to Tiroran House Hotel which wins lots of awards and sounds pretty good.
-Non residents are nowadays welcome for dinner so must give it a go (ph.
+Non-residents are nowadays welcome for dinner (I think) so must give it a go (ph.
 01681 705 232).
+The Whitetail Gin Café is part of the same operation, for coffee, buns and presumably gin too.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE